 Orbiloc Safety Light

-- Do you use two single batteries?
-If you use two single CR2032 batteries, the three battery springs in the cap must be bent about 1 mm towards you.
-Afterwards the light must be tightened properly according to point 1.
+- Do you use third-party CR2032 batteries?
+If yes, the three battery springs in the bottom of the base must be bent approx. 1 mm upwards.

 If using two single batteries, make sure that both batteries are inserted with the + symbol facing down.
 Sometimes it is also necessary to pull the three battery springs a bit towards yourself.
 Please refer to our user guide page 11 for advice.

-Please contact the place where you have bought your light and they can help you.
+Please contact the place where you bought your light and they can help you.

 You are also welcome to contact us with a description and a picture of your claim.
 Contact us here

 The Orbiloc Safety Light includes a battery pack consisting of two 3-volt lithium batteries of the type CR2032.

 The original Orbiloc batteries are included in the Orbiloc Service Kit, available in stores as well as in webshops.

 Find a map of Orbiloc dealers in BeNeLux, Denmark and Germany here.
 If you live in another country, you will most likely be able to buy the Orbiloc Service Kit from the same dealer that sold you the Orbiloc Safety Light.
 If you want to be sure that the dealer has the Service Kit in stock, we recommend that you contact them.
 If you do a Google search for “Orbiloc Service Kit” you find a list of relevant webshops.